KamiKillertO/vscode-colorize/README.md

 By default decorations for the current line are hidden.
 Set this setting to false to deactivate this behavior.

-### colorize.activate_variables_support_beta _BOOLEAN_ _default: false_

-Set this options to true to enable variables support.
-Variables support is in beta and you might encounter bugs.
-Do not hesitate to report bugs [GitHub Issues](https://github.com/KamiKillertO/vscode-colorize/issues).

 ## Roadmap

 - [x] Generate background for hexa colors